What is a Candidate Site?

 Detailed evidence upfront and early in the plan making process, as part of the Candidate Site stage, is essential to inform the delivery of the Preferred Strategy and subsequent plan stages.

-A Candidate Site Guidance Note (pdf) and Candidate Site Assessment Methodology (pdf) have been prepared to assist Candidate Site proposers with their submission, providing further details on the types of sites that are likely to be acceptable and the information that is required to be submitted in support of their site proposal.
+A Candidate Site Guidance Note (pdf) and Candidate Site Assessment Methodology (pdf) have been prepared, and updated for the Preferred Strategy stage, to assist Candidate Site proposers with their submission, providing further details on the types of sites that are likely to be acceptable and the information that is required to be submitted in support of their site proposal.

 A Call for Candidate Sites Constraints Map has also been created to assist site proposers and can be accessed via Council’s My Maps system under ‘Newport Maps’ and listed in the ‘Map Categories’.

-Candidate Site proposals received within the consultation period will be considered for inclusion within the RLDP with results to be publicised at the Preferred Strategy stage anticipated in autumn 2022.
+Candidate Site proposals received within the consultation periods will be considered for inclusion within the RLDP with results to be publicised at the Deposit Plan stage.

 Development Viability Model (DVM)